 So is the fact that in May of the following year he jumped all the way up from featherweight to welterweight to challenge fellow all-time great Barney Ross.
-After dominating Ross over 15 rounds, he dropped down in weight and challenged another Hall of Famer, Lou Ambers, thus winning the lightweight championship of the world.
+After dominating Ross, he dropped down in weight and challenged another champion and Hall of Famer, Lou Ambers, out-toughing “The Herkimer Hurricane” in a brutal 15 round war and thus winning the lightweight crown.
 Armstrong would vacate the featherweight title, but for a brief time he held three of boxing’s eight traditional world championships at the same time, a feat never to be duplicated.
-And we won’t even get into how in March of 1940 he challenged for the middleweight title but had to settle for a draw, though most present thought he deserved the decision.
+And we won’t even get into how in March of 1940 he challenged for the middleweight title — against yet another Hall of Famer, Ceferino Garcia — but had to settle for a draw, though most present thought he deserved the decision.

 In the meantime Armstrong maintained his hectic schedule, notching win after win against truly formidable competition.
-This was an era very different from ours, when the ranks were crowded with excellent fighting men, not diluted by superfluous weight classes and meaningless titles, and when fans expected top pugilists to test themselves against dangerous rivals.
+This was an era very different from ours, when the ranks were crowded with excellent fighting men, not diluted by superfluous weight classes and meaningless titles, and when fans demanded that top pugilists test themselves against the most dangerous rivals.

 And the simple truth is one would be hard-pressed to find a better stretch of wins in all of boxiana than the ones Armstrong piled up in his prime.
-The list of battlers he bested during that time includes such names as Baby Arizmendi, Benny Bass, Juan Zurita, Frankie Klick, Lew Feldman, Chalky Wright, Ceferino Garcia and Lew Jenkins, a line-up of champions and title challengers that, collectively, eclipses Floyd’s entire record in terms of quality opposition.
+The list of battlers he bested during those years, in addition to Sarron, Ross, Ambers and Garcia, includes such names as Baby Arizmendi, Benny Bass, Juan Zurita, Frankie Klick, Lew Feldman, Chalky Wright, and Lew Jenkins, a line-up of champions and title challengers that, collectively, eclipses Floyd’s entire record in terms of quality opposition.
 And that’s just a sample of the many fighters battered by Armstrong’s churning fists.

 To be more concrete, in February of 1936, Henry lost by decision to Richie Fontaine.
 One month later he avenged the defeat and then began a truly incredible run, winning all but three of 65 bouts in fewer than five years.
 The three matches he didn’t win included the aforementioned draw, a disqualification, and a highly controversial loss to Ambers in their rematch when referee Arthur Donovan deducted five points from Henry for fouls, causing Ambers’ decision win to be widely regarded as an injustice; Armstrong had in fact, for the second time, gotten the better of “The Herkimer Hurricane.”
 Think about it: 65 tilts in 55 months against some of the best fighters in boxing history, and not one truly legit defeat.
 Talk about “the real thing.”

-And just 20 days later, there was “Homicide Hank” in Madison Square Garden, stopping in nine rounds challenger number 15, Pedro Montanez, and inspiring The New York Times to rave about Henry’s fistic “savagery” and comment that “no man near Armstrong’s inches or poundage could have survived [his] blistering firepower.”
+And just twenty days later, there was “Homicide Hank” in Madison Square Garden, stopping in nine rounds challenger number fifteen, Pedro Montanez, and inspiring The New York Times to rave about Henry’s fistic “savagery,” declaring that “no man near Armstrong’s inches or poundage could have survived [his] blistering firepower.”

 Two knockouts in two world title defenses in just shy of three weeks.
 That’s how they used to roll, folks.
 A different time and a different kind of fight game, when boxing fans could watch true legends do battle.
 And knew “the real thing” when they saw it.